jamboxgames/jambox-docs/docs/sdkdocs/async-replay.md

 ---

-# Multiplay Visual System Replay
+# Async Multiplay System Replay

 Async Multiplay System also helps in replay back the recording gameplay.
-Replay data will be obtained when you are matchmaked agains an opponent and a match is created.
-Match object will have the information of Opponent data and Replay recording.
+Replay data will be obtained when you are matchmaking against an opponent and a match is created.
+The match object will have the information of Opponent data and Replay recording.

 ``` cpp
     public event Action<Match> OnPlay;